503A Sterile Compounders Urged to Rethink Material Selection

 • Non-thermostable items (e.g., certain plastic or coated tools) must be rinsed multiple times with sterile, nonpyrogenic water, such as Sterile Water for Injection (SWFI) or Sterile Water for Irrigation, and then dried immediately before use

-Examples of out-of-compliance scenarios include:
+Examples of scenarios cited during inspections or audits include:

 • Stir bars that cannot withstand dry heat but are not rinsed with sterile water prior to use